 Now your org can begin encouraging donations.
 You will, however, need to direct your donors to make payments to your fiscal sponsor.

 As your org begins to fulfill its mission and use donated funds, keep in regular touch with your sponsor.
 Be sure to maintain any records they expect your org to report.

 Fiscal sponsorship can be a powerful tool for organizations that don’t yet have their 501(c)(3) status.
 Despite a lack of exemption status, organizations can gain the benefits of a nonprofit — tax-deductible donations and access to grants.

 These sponsorships, including comprehensive and pre-approved grant models, can be somewhat complicated in a legal and tax sense.
 Formal, written sponsorship agreements and regular communication can help smooth out some of these problems.

 To better understand how a fiscal sponsorship will affect your organization, it’s best to consult with a legal or accounting professional.

-We hope this article will be helpful in getting started with fiscal sponsorships and following the best practices, For more nonprofit tips and resources, visit our nonprofit blog.
+We hope this article will be helpful in getting started with fiscal sponsorship.
+For more nonprofit tips and resources, visit our nonprofit blog.